 Wax is an excellent option for aging hard cheese.
 Follow the first coat of clear wax with a colored wax for a smoother more even coating.
+The wax is parafin-based and melts at 142-150°F.

 After coating one side, hold the cheese for several minutes to dry before setting it down to dry further.
 Coat the second side after the first is dry.
 CAUTION: FLAMMABLE Store away from strong oxidizing agents or combustible material.
 Work in ventilated area and do not breathe fumes.